linediconsine/TangoFlux/README.md

 - **CLAP**<sub>score</sub>: Alignment score.

-All inference times are computed on the same A40 GPU.
-The trainable parameters are reported in the **\#Params** column.
+All the inference times are observed on the same A40 GPU.
+The counts of trainable parameters are reported in the **\#Params** column.

 | Model                           | \#Params  | Duration | Steps | FD<sub>openl3</sub> ↓ | KL<sub>passt</sub> ↓ | CLAP<sub>score</sub> ↑ | IS ↑ | Inference Time (s) |
 |---------------------------------|-----------|----------|-------|-----------------------|----------------------|------------------------|------|--------------------|